jackiehjm/stx-docs/doc/source/security/kubernetes/migrate-platform-certificates-to-use-cert-manager-c0b1727e4e5d.rst

     .. code-block:: none

-        ~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/migrate_platform_certificates_to_certmanager.yml -i migration-inventory.yml --extra-vars "target_list=subcloud1 mode=update ignore_alarms=yes" --ask-vault-pass
+        ~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/migrate_platform_certificates_to_certmanager.yml -i migration-inventory.yml --extra-vars "target_list=localhost,subcloud1 mode=update ignore_alarms=yes" --ask-vault-pass

     .. note::

-       In |prod-dc| systems, the playbook must be executed from the System Controller, and the ``target_list`` parameter should be used to target the desired subclouds.
+        - In |prod-dc| systems, the playbook must be run from the System Controller, and the ``target_list`` parameter should be used to target the desired subclouds.
+        - The ``target_list`` parameter must include localhost within the targeted subcloud, to keep the certificates consistent with the SystemController.
+In |prod-dc| systems, if localhost is not included in the ``target_list`` parameter, the playbook can fail to install the RCA certificate in the SystemController.

     The behavior of the update/migration can be customized using the following ``--extra-vars`` parameter options: